This article has been made with the main idea in mind to show you how you can remove the Cosmos System Care fake optimizer program from your PC.

 How to Remove Cosmos System Care from Windows.

-Step 3: Clean any registries, created by Cosmos System Care on your computer.
+Step 4: Clean Any registries, Created by Cosmos System Care on Your PC.

 The usually targeted registries of Windows machines are the following: